ankitgpt18/zeru-ai-assignment-R2/readme.md

 ## 📚 About This Project

-This repository is my submission for the Zeru AI Engineer Internship assignment round.
+This repository is my submission for the Zeru AI Engineer Internship assignment round 2.

 It demonstrates my ability to design, implement, and analyze a robust, transparent risk scoring system for DeFi wallets using real Compound V2 transaction data.
 The solution is fully original, interpretable, and designed for extensibility.